hoogenboom-group/Kievits-OSTEM-2023/README.md

-# Single beam optical STEM demonstration
+# Optical STEM detection for scanning electron microscopy
-Arent Kievits, 05-05-2021
+Arent J. Kievits, 13-07-2023

 This repository contains the code for analysis of the experimental data from the publication titled 'Optical STEM detection for scanning electron microscopy'.
 The results of the publication can be verified and visualized using Jupyter Notebooks.